zweatshirt/bible_project/readme.md

    and the total occurences of the Strongs.
 - These dictionaries are designed to interact with one another.

-Sript to access definitions API:
+Script to access definitions API:
 (the API used will need to be replaced, it doesn't support many Old English words) [Free Dictionary API](https://dictionaryapi.dev)